Impact of temporary lockdown on disease extinction in assortative networks: Results

 Another key quantity which strongly influences the EP is the network assortativity.
 In Fig~\ref{fig2}(b), we plot \( \mathcal{P} \) as a function of \( \alpha \) for bimodal and gamma networks while keeping \( \epsilon \) fixed.
 The results indicate that as assortativity or degree-degree correlations increase, the EP grows in both network types.
 However, the effect is more pronounced in gamma-distributed networks.
 The reason is that as $\alpha$ is increased, a high-degree clique is formed in the networks.
 However, in gamma networks, there are relatively more hubs than in bimodal networks with the same COV.
 Therefore, once the high-degree clique becomes susceptible again, the effective reproductive number decreases in a sharper manner in a gamma network compared to a bimodal network, and thus, the EP is higher for gamma networks, for the same $\alpha$ values.

 Overall, Fig.~\ref{fig2} demonstrates qualitative similarities between the effect of increasing $\epsilon$ and $\alpha$ on the EP.
-Namely, the lockdown becomes more effective as either $\epsilon$ or $\alpha$ increase.
+Namely, the lockdown becomes more effective as either $\epsilon$ or $\alpha$ increase, regardless of the explicit choice of $N$ and $R_0$.
 In addition, in both cases, the contrast between symmetric and asymmetric networks becomes evident and significant at high values of these parameters.

-The results in Figs.~\ref{fig1} and \ref{fig2} raise a key question: can combinations of \( \epsilon \), \( \alpha \), \( T \) and \( \xi \) be found such that the EP remains unchanged?
-Namely, can one compensate for a reduction in lockdown strength or duration by increasing heterogeneity or assortativity?
+The results in Figs.~\ref{fig1}-\ref{fig3} raise a key question: can combinations of \( \epsilon \), \( \alpha \), \( T \) and \( \xi \) be found such that the EP remains unchanged?
+More precisely, since network features are not freely tunable in practice, what combination of changes in the dynamical parameters---lockdown strength $\xi$ and duration $T$---is required to achieve a given EP for a network with fixed structural properties, characterized by degree heterogeneity and assortativity?